Samraddhi1709/URL-Shortener/README.md

   - short url (generate url)

-  - short url but not include domain name (on which project run) like if your generated short url is "http://localhost:8080/dsffhfpj" then you are able to search with "dsffhfpj" , you don't need to search by whole shprt url
+  - short url but not include domain name (on which project run) like if your generated short url is "http://localhost:8080/dsffhfpj" then you are able to search with "dsffhfpj" , you don't need to search by whole short url

   The search result will provide you full url , short url that are generated and number of clicks that short url get